Helderse Zeewering

 What are we going to do?

-The planning phase concludes with the project decision and the main permits needed to make this project possible.
-The project decision describes the project and provides insight into measures and facilities in the physical environment to realize the project.
+The project is currently in the plan execution phase.
+In this phase, the preliminary design is further developed into a final design that can later be used by the contractor.
+The plan execution phase is concluded with the project decision and the most important permits needed to make this project possible.
+The project decision describes what the project looks like and provides insight into measures and facilities in the physical environment to realize the project.

 Want to know what else is involved in dike reinforcement?
 Then browse digitally through the book Dikes for Beginners.